-In this article, we will show you, How to Format Dates in Power BI with example.
-Using these formatting options, you can extract Year, Month, Day, Day Number, Day name, Month Start and End etc.
+This article explains how to Format Dates in Power BI with an example.
+Using these PowerBI formatting Date options, you can extract the Year, Month, Day, Day Number, Day name, Month Start and Month End, etc.

-First approach to Format Dates in Power BI
+The first approach to Format Dates in Power BI

-Let me select Date Only option
+Let me select the Date Only option in Power BI.

-Let me Select Time Only
+Let me Select Time Only.

 Now you can see the new column displaying the Time from Hire date